Casting on, binding off single bed

 If knitting with very fine yarn, the close-knit bar is recommended.
 With the ribber knitting every row, using an end needle on each side of the ribber allows one to cancel end needle selection on the top bed and maintain patterning and clean side edges.

 In Brother knitting, the card lock position is on the dot to the right of the card, the small triangle is used to advance the card every row, and the longer triangle advances the card every other row.
 For explorations, for a start, set the card lock lever to advance normally Note that the Brother reader is working 7 rows below our line of sight on the exterior of the KM.
 Most punchcard books and some machine manuals list the suitability of patterns for use with tuck patterning.
 If using a repeat published for a different brand it is good to be aware of any marking for starting rows being different.
-For example, in Studio KMs, the starting row for the pattern is 5 rows below the exterior of the machine bed, so if using the repeat in Brother begin on row 3.
-Any pattern where single row tucking is the overall composition may be elongated.
+For example, in Studio KMs, the starting row for the pattern is 5 rows below the exterior of the machine bed, so if using the repeat in Brother, begin on row 3.
+Any pattern where single-row tucking is the overall composition may be elongated.
 Keep good notes for unusual arrangements.
-Starting side does not matter unless the plan is to change color every even number of rows, then one must perform the first preselection row toward the color changer.
+The starting side does not matter unless the plan is to change color every even number of rows; then one must perform the first preselection row toward the color changer.

-The advice from the Brother Ribber Techniques Book and the KR850 ribber manual respectively is shown below.
+The advice from the Brother Ribber Techniques Book and the KR850 ribber manual, respectively is shown below.

 Another alternating 3-row tuck pattern, this one followed by 2 knit rows after each tuck sequence, the appearance varies depending upon yarn thickness choice and color.
 Knit in thin yarn, stitches got away from me the more successful swatch, using thicker yarn An often forgotten accessory: (I admit I have never used them)